Mana-project-LAB/report-alt-public/README.md

 # report-alt-public

-This is a public repository storing reports and observation records concerning mimic entities.
+This is a public repository storing reports and observation records.

 It currently contains the following: